[Updated April 24, 2023]

 READ MORE: Pisgah National Forest: A Beginner’s Guide

-Included in the collection of waterfall hikes closest to Brevard, Cove Creek Falls takes a little adventuring, but that’s what visiting Pisgah National Forest is all about, isn’t it!
+Included in the collection of waterfall hikes closest to Brevard, Cove Creek Falls takes a little adventuring, but that’s what visiting & camping in Pisgah National Forest is all about, isn’t it!

 Cove Creek Falls is accessed from FR 475, about three miles drive from US-276.
 When FR 475 shifts to being a gravel road at FR 809, near the Cove Creek Campground, it’s time to park.